Qatar: Politics

-The eighth Emir of Qatar is Tamim bin Hamad Al Thani, whose father Hamad bin Khalifa Al Thani handed power to him on 25 June 2013.
-The Emir has the exclusive power to appoint the prime minister and cabinet ministers who, together, constitute the Council of Ministers, which is the supreme executive authority in the country.
+The eighth emir of Qatar is Tamim bin Hamad Al Thani.
+The emir has the exclusive power to appoint the prime minister and cabinet ministers who, together, constitute the Council of Ministers, which is the supreme executive authority in the country.
 The Council of Ministers also initiates legislation.

-The Consultative Assembly is made up of 30 popularly-elected members and 15 appointed by the emir.
-It can block legislation with a simple majority and can dismiss ministers, including the prime minister, with a two-thirds vote.
-The assembly had its first elections in October 2021 after several postponements.
+Elections

+In 2003, Qatar adopted a constitution that provided for the direct election of 30 of the 45 members of a legislature.
+However, the legislature has limited powers to reject legislation and dismiss ministers.
+The government remains authoritarian.
+The assembly held its first general election in October 2021 after several postponements, but in November 2024 it went back to being fully appointed by the emir, ending the country's "short-lived experiment in electing members of the advisory Shura Council".

+According to the 2025 Democracy Report of V-Dem Democracy indices, Qatar was second-last on the Electoral Democracy Index among Middle Eastern countries, and seventh-last worldwide from among the 179 countries rated.
 Qatari law does not permit the establishment of political bodies or trade unions.
+Additionally, according to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Qatar performs in the low range on overall democratic measures, with particular weaknesses in political representation, including credible elections, inclusive suffrage and effective parliament.

 Law

-According to Qatar's Constitution, Sharia law is the main source of Qatari legislation, although, in practice, Qatar's legal system is a mixture of civil law and Sharia law.
-Sharia law is applied to family law, inheritance, and several criminal acts (including adultery, robbery, and murder).
+According to Qatar's Constitution, Sharia law is the main source of Qatari legislation, although in practice Qatar's legal system is a mixture of civil law and Sharia.
+Sharia is applied to family law, inheritance, and several criminal acts (including adultery, robbery, and murder).
 In some cases, Sharia-based family courts treat a female's testimony as being worth half that of a man.
 Codified family law was introduced in 2006.
 Islamic polygyny is permitted.

-Judicial corporal punishment is a punishment in Qatar.
-Only Muslims considered medically fit are liable to have such sentences carried out.
-Flogging is employed as a punishment for alcohol consumption or illicit sexual relations.
-Article 88 of Qatar's criminal code declares that the penalty for adultery is 100 lashes, and in 2006, a Filipino woman was sentenced that punishment.
-In 2010, at least 18 people (mostly foreign nationals) were sentenced to receive between 40 and 100 lashes for offences involving "illicit sexual relations" or alcohol consumption.
-In 2011, at least 21 people (mostly foreign nationals) were sentenced to between 30 and 100 lashes for the same reasons, and in 2012, six expatriates were sentenced to either 40 or 100 lashes.
-In April 2013, a Muslim expatriate was sentenced to 40 lashes for alcohol consumption, and in June 2014, a Muslim expatriate was sentenced to 40 lashes for consuming alcohol and driving under the influence.